priyesh2/Wordpress_and_Drupal/README.md

   {THIS IS USED FOR A FLEXIBLE INSTALLATION OF DRUPAL AND WORDPRESS ON UBUNTU}

   -------------------------------------------------------------------------------
-  Notes : In future i will add support for other distributions
+  Note : In future i will add support for other distributions

           The outputs are not attached in here cause i don't want to mess up the readme file.